Lundeful/HouseOfEntertainment/README.md

 ### Developed by
-Christoffer Lund, Magnus K Kragseth and Emil Sebastian Ness It was created as part of our semester project for DATA1600 Program Development at Oslomet, spring 2019.
+Christoffer Lund, Magnus K Kragseth and Emil Sebastian Ness.
+It was created as our course project for DATA1600 Program Development at Oslomet, spring 2019.